Broward Woman Is Florida’s Newest Millionaire With Gold Rush Classic Scratch-Off Game

 TALLAHASSEE (CBSMiami) – A Hollywood woman is kicking off the New Year with a huge Florida Lottery prize.

 Sonia Morrison, 58, has claimed a $1 million prize from the $5,000,000 GOLD RUSH CLASSIC Scratch-Off game at the Lottery’s Miami District Office.
-She chose to receive her winnings as a one-time, lump-sum payment of $710,000.00.READ MORE: Keys' Old Seven Mile Bridge Reopens To Walkers, Runners, Bicyclists
+She chose to receive her winnings as a one-time, lump-sum payment of $710,000.00.READ MORE: Thousands Of South Florida Renters Facing Eviction

 Morrison purchased her winning ticket from Sierra Auto Center Inc., located at 331 23rd Street in Miami Beach.

-The retailer will receive a $2,000 bonus commission for selling the winning Scratch-Off ticket.READ MORE: Miami-Bound American Airlines Plane Grounded After Passenger Rushes Into Cockpit, Damages Controls
+The retailer will receive a $2,000 bonus commission for selling the winning Scratch-Off ticket.READ MORE: COVID-19 Testing Site Finder

 The $20 game launched in October 2018 and gives players the opportunity to win up to $5,000,000.
 Overall odds of winning are one-in-2.99.